Johann Sebastian Bach.

 For children: the Bach video with Bach music plus kitten.

 Johann Sebastian Bach was the youngest of eight siblings.
 But four siblings died early.
 Bach had 20 children.
 7 children with his first wife, 13 children with his second wife.
+But many of them died very early as well.

 Child number 5 of the children of Johann Sebastian Bach.
 The second famous Bach son: Carl Philipp Emanuel Bach.